gaehlerm/SoftwareEngineering/README.md

 In the setup part it is very common to have helper functions that create all the objects needed.
 These are normal python functions that return the desired objects.
 You might even have a util file for all the tests.
 It contains some fairly static objects you might need in a lot of different tests.

 There are also some things to watch out for in the execution part of the test.
 The first mistake almost everyone made was checking two floating point numbers for equality.
 Due to rounding errors this will probably fail.
-There are dedicated approximative checks you should use instead.
+There are dedicated approximate checks you should use instead.
 As the `isclose` function used in the example above.

 Then it is common to miss some of the if-else branches.
 These are very important to test as most bugs usually hide in conditional statements.
 Make sure that you cover all cases, if necessary using a code coverage tool.